-- Taking pictures of school staff or students without their permission is prohibited.
-WCDs may not be used for illegal purposes, nor used for transmitting, retrieving, or storing any communications of an obscene, discriminatory, harassing nature, or for any other purpose that is against school board policy. - The taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs, whether by electronic data transfer or otherwise (commonly called texting, sexting, e-mailing, picture mail, etc.) may constitute a crime under state and/or federal law.
-Any person taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest and prosecution. - Use of devices to record a fight(s) will results in a discipline action code of MD/OMC. - [CH] CHEATING/PLAGIARISM/FALSIFYING DOCUMENTS: To influence by deceit, fraud, dishonesty/to steal and pass off the ideas or words of another as one's own, without crediting the source.
-Including but not limited to:
+• Taking pictures of school/district staff or students without their permission is prohibited.
+WCDs may not be used for illegal purposes, nor used for transmitting, retrieving, or storing any communications of an obscene, discriminatory, harassing nature, or for any other purpose that is against school board policy.

+- This will result in Level 3 consequences relating to harassment, bullying, and/or OMC. - The taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs, whether by electronic data transfer or otherwise (commonly called texting, sexting, e-mailing, picture mail, etc.) may constitute a crime under state and/or federal law.
+Any person taking, transferring, or other sharing of nude, obscene, pornographic, or otherwise illegal images or photographs will be reported to law enforcement and/or other appropriate state or federal agencies, which may result in arrest and prosecution. - Use of devices to record a fight(s) will result in a discipline action code of PV/MD.